ton-An/commitollama/README.md

 - Custom Commit Temperature: The temperature that will be used to generate the commit message.

+- Use Lowercase: Enables or disables the use of lowercase at the beginning of commit messages.

+- Commit Template: It allows you to write down the commit template you want to use.
+You should use the following placeholders:
+  - `{{type}}`: It will be replaced by the type of the commit.
+  - `{{emoji}}`: It will be replaced by the emoji selected in the configuration.
+  - `{{message}}`: It will be replaced by the commit message.

+Default value: `{{type}} {{emoji}}: {{message}}`

 ## Known Issues

-Sometimes it can generate quite long commits, but it gives you an idea of what the commit should be and can be edited manually to achieve the correct length.
+Sometimes, depending on the model used, it can generate quite long commit messages.
+However, it provides a good starting point for what the commit should be and can be manually edited to achieve the desired length.

-## Release Notes

-### 1.7.0

-- Added support for commit description.
-- Now if a model is not installed, you will have the option to pull it from the notification.

-### 1.4.0 to 1.6.0

-- Fixes and refactoring.

-### 1.3.0

-- Added support for emojis.

-### 1.2.0

-- Added support for custom prompts and llm temperature.

-### 1.0.0

-- Initial release of commitollama.

 [1]: https://ollama.ai/
 [2]: https://raw.githubusercontent.com/jepricreations/commitollama/main/commitollama-demo.gif